Licence classes

 • Contract only in circumstances where the licence is not conditioned to exclude this service.

-• installation of grid-connected inverters as part of a solar photovoltaic system; and
+• Grid-connected inverters (as part of a solar PV system)

 Where multiple methods are listed for a particular licence class, you are only required to meet one of the methods listed.